sssiong/sssiong.github.io/home-server.md

 - Docker Engine is the open source containerization tool for containerizing your application.
 To install, follow instructions [here](https://docs.docker.com/engine/install/debian/)
 - Docker Compose is a tool used to run multi-container Docker applications.
 To install, follow instructions [here](https://docs.docker.com/compose/install/)

+### 3.3: Desktop Environment

+There are many options to choose from if there is a need for a desktop GUI.
+Refer [here](https://wiki.debian.org/DesktopEnvironment) for more details.

 ## References

 Other people's project